terraform-google-modules/terraform-example-foundation/5-app-infra/README.md

    ```
    git push --set-upstream origin plan
    ```
- 1. Review the plan output in your cloud build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID
+ 1. Review the plan output in your Cloud Build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_INFRA_PIPELINE_PROJECT_ID
 1. Merge changes to development.
    ```
    git checkout -b development
    git push origin development
    ```
-1. Review the apply output in your cloud build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID
+1. Review the apply output in your Cloud Build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_INFRA_PIPELINE_PROJECT_ID
 1. Merge changes to non-production.
    ```
    git checkout -b non-production
    git push origin non-production
    ```
-1. Review the apply output in your cloud build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID
+1. Review the apply output in your Cloud Build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_INFRA_PIPELINE_PROJECT_ID
 1. Merge changes to production branch
    ```
    git checkout -b production
    git push origin production
    ```
-1. Review the apply output in your cloud build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID
+1. Review the apply output in your Cloud Build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_INFRA_PIPELINE_PROJECT_ID

-### Run terraform locally
+### Run Terraform locally

-1. Change into 5-app-infra folder.
+1. Change into the  `5-app-infra` folder.
 1. Run `cp ../build/tf-wrapper.sh .`
 1. Run `chmod 755 ./tf-wrapper.sh`.
-1. Rename `common.auto.example.tfvars` to `common.auto.tfvars` and update the file with values from your environment and bootstrap.
+1. Rename `common.auto.example.tfvars` to `common.auto.tfvars` and update the file with values from your environment and 0-bootstrap.
+1. Rename `bu1-development.auto.example.tfvars` to `bu1-development.auto.tfvars` and update the file with values from your environment.
+1. Rename `bu1-non-production.auto.example.tfvars` to `bu1-non-production.auto.tfvars` and update the file with values from your environment.
+1. Rename `bu1-production.auto.example.tfvars` to `bu1-production.auto.tfvars` and update the file with values from your environment.
-1. Update backend.tf with your bucket from infra pipeline example.
+1. Update `backend.tf` with your bucket from the infra pipeline example.
    ```
    for i in `find -name 'backend.tf'`; do sed -i 's/UPDATE_ME/<YOUR-BUCKET-NAME>/' $i; done
    ```

-We will now deploy each of our environments(development/production/non-production) using this script.
+We will now deploy each of our environments (development/production/non-production) using this script.
 When using Cloud Build or Jenkins as your CI/CD tool, each environment corresponds to a branch in the repository for the `5-app-infra` step.
 Only the corresponding environment is applied.

-To use the `validate` option of the `tf-wrapper.sh` script, the latest version of `terraform-validator` must be [installed](https://github.com/forseti-security/policy-library/blob/master/docs/user_guide.md#how-to-use-terraform-validator) in your system and in your `PATH`.
+To use the `validate` option of the `tf-wrapper.sh` script, please follow the [instructions](https://github.com/forseti-security/policy-library/blob/master/docs/user_guide.md#install-terraform-validator) in the **Install Terraform Validator** section and install version `2021-03-22` in your system.
+You will also need to rename the binary from `terraform-validator-<your-platform>` to `terraform-validator` and the `terraform-validator` binary must be in your `PATH`.

 1. Run `./tf-wrapper.sh init production`.
 1. Run `./tf-wrapper.sh plan production` and review output.
-1. Run `./tf-wrapper.sh validate production $(pwd)/../policy-library <YOUR_INFRA_PIPELINE_PROJECT>` and check for violations.
+1. Run `./tf-wrapper.sh validate production $(pwd)/../policy-library <YOUR_INFRA_PIPELINE_PROJECT_ID>` and check for violations.
 1. Run `./tf-wrapper.sh apply production`.
 1. Run `./tf-wrapper.sh init non-production`.
 1. Run `./tf-wrapper.sh plan non-production` and review output.
 1. Run `./tf-wrapper.sh plan non-production` and review output.
-1. Run `./tf-wrapper.sh validate non-production $(pwd)/../policy-library <YOUR_INFRA_PIPELINE_PROJECT>` and check for violations.
+1. Run `./tf-wrapper.sh validate non-production $(pwd)/../policy-library <YOUR_INFRA_PIPELINE_PROJECT_ID>` and check for violations.
 1. Run `./tf-wrapper.sh apply non-production`.
 1. Run `./tf-wrapper.sh init development`.
 1. Run `./tf-wrapper.sh plan development` and review output.
-1. Run `./tf-wrapper.sh validate development $(pwd)/../policy-library <YOUR_INFRA_PIPELINE_PROJECT>` and check for violations.
+1. Run `./tf-wrapper.sh validate development $(pwd)/../policy-library <YOUR_INFRA_PIPELINE_PROJECT_ID>` and check for violations.
 1. Run `./tf-wrapper.sh apply development`.

 If you received any errors or made any changes to the Terraform config or `terraform.tfvars` you must re-run `./tf-wrapper.sh plan <env>` before running `./tf-wrapper.sh apply <env>`.